 The rate of levy is to be fixed by Assembly resolution, determined annually before June 15, per AS 29.45.240.
 The State of Alaska requires a number of property exemptions that municipalities must exempt when taxing property (AS 29.45.030).

-The taxable assessed value is net of a projected \$478 million of property exemptions.
-The Senior Citizen and Disabled Veteran exemption is about 68% of the total.
+The taxable assessed value is net of a projected \$547 million of property exemptions.
+The Senior Citizen and Disabled Veteran exemptions are about 66% of the total.

 ASSESSED VALUE CHANGES